Meteor-Community-Packages/meteor-collection2/README.md

 Or you may set this to another type of specific MongoDB index, such as `"2d"`.
 Indexes works on embedded sub-documents as well.

+Note that `text` index work differently.
+There can be only one `text` index per MongoDB collection.
+When using `index: 'text'` you can optionally include the `indexWeight: num` option.
+Where `num` is an integer greater than zero.
+Defaults to 1.
+This is the relative weight compared to all the fields that have the `text` index.
+See the MongoDB [docs](http://docs.mongodb.org/manual/tutorial/control-results-of-text-search/).
+If any one of the fields has `sparse: true` then the index will have `sparse: true`.

 If you have created an index for a field by mistake and you want to remove it, set `index` to `false`: